Deleting IAM policies

 To delete a customer managed policy (console)

-Select the check box next to the customer managed policy to delete.
+3. Select the radio button next to the customer managed policy to delete.
 You can use the search box to filter the list of policies.

 To delete an inline policy for a user group, user, or role (console)

-Choose the name of the user group, user, or role with the policy that you want to delete.
+2. Choose the name of the user group, user, or role with the policy that you want to delete.
 Then choose the Permissions tab.

-If you chose Users or Roles, expand the policy.
+3. Select the check boxes next to the policies to delete and choose Remove.
+To delete an inline policy in Users or Roles, choose Remove to confirm the deletion.
 If you are deleting a single inline policy in User groups, type the name of the policy and choose Delete.
-If you are deleting multiple inline policies in User groups, type the number of policies you are deleting followed by
+If you are deleting multiple inline policies in User groups, type the number of policies you are deleting followed by inline policies and choose Delete.
+For example, if you are deleting three inline policies, type 3 inline policies.

 Deleting IAM policies (Amazon CLI)